TEST - EMERGENCY MESSAGE - TEST

-Many Running Start students continue at South Seattle Community College to finish a program or complete an Associate Degree after graduating from high school.
+Many Running Start students continue at South Seattle College to finish a program or complete an Associate Degree after graduating from high school.
 Students are encouraged to apply for an appointment with an advisor to get program requirements.
 To make an appointment, please call Counseling and Advising at 206-934-5387.

 ~ The Strong Interest Inventory (SII): compares your interests with others in a variety of occupations.

 ~ The Myers Briggs Type Indicator (MBTI): matches personality type with career environments.

 To schedule a career assessment with a counselor, please phone 206-934-5387

 CheckOutACollege.com offers information about programs of study and BA's offered at community colleges.
 It is also a great tool to discover what you are interested in studying!

 Many Running start students choose to continue their education at a state university.
 Check with each university for admissions information.
 Each university sets admission qualifications and requirements.
 If you have taken classes at South Seattle, you have a college transcript and that should be mentioned to any college admissions office you speak to.
 For more information, click on the links below.

 You might be interested in attending a private college.
 If so, remember to let the admissions office know you have a South Seattle Community College transcript.
 Private colleges in Washington include: